ottypes/json0/README.md

 #### Text subtype

-The old string operations have been deprecated in favor of using the `text0` type as a subtype.
+The old string operations are still supported (see below) but are now implemented internally as a subtype using the `text0` type.
+You can either continue to use the original `si` and `sd` ops documented below, or use the `text0` type as a subtype yourself.
-The `text0` type is automatically registered as a subtype by `json0` for backward compatibility.

 To edit a string, create a `text0` subtype op.
 For example, given the following object: